tripthefan/Nico/data/nlu.md

 - what is a major record label?
 - What is an independent record label?
 - what is a record label?
+- record label
+- can you tell me about record labels?

 ## intent:inform_recordlabel_exec
 - what is a famous record label